 Reddit CEO Steve Huffman: 'It's time we grow up and behave like an adult company'

-Reddit CEO Steve Huffman says a mass protest on Reddit is not going to change the company's plans despite the coordinated boycott upending the popular site and turning thousands of discussion groups dark.
+Reddit CEO Steve Huffman says a mass protest on Reddit did not change the company's plans to start charging for data despite how it upended the popular site and turned thousands of discussion groups dark.

 "It's a small group that's very upset, and there's no way around that.
 We made a business decision that upset them," Huffman told NPR in his first interview since nearly 9,000 so-called subreddits staged a 48-hour boycott.
 "But I think the greater Reddit community just want to participate with their fellow community members."